How Soil Type Impacts HDD Design/Construction

 Clays and soft shale formations of low to medium plasticity (liquid limit less than 50) have a low potential to swell and usually work well for HDD design and costruction.
 High plasticity clays (liquid limit greater than 50) and shale have the potential to swell and may restrict the borehole and increase the chance of hydrofracture without the proper additives and drilling procedures.
 The natural water content provides an important indication of the clay’s behavior when disturbed: solid, plastic, or liquid.
 The natural water content can be compared to the Atterberg Limit moisture content to assess which of the behaviors would be expected of the clay.
 A solid condition would have a natural moisture content below the Plastic limit.
 This condition will likely want to absorb water from the drill fluid and dry the drill fluid with time.
 The speed and severity of this process depend on the type of clay being drilled.

 A plastic condition would be expected if the natural water content was between the plastic and liquid limits.
 This condition is generally the most stable for drilling though it will have a higher tendency to mix with the drill fluid resulting in a thickening of the drill fluid.
 A liquid condition would be expected if the natural water content was above the liquid limit.
 This condition is unstable during drilling, and the hole should be expected to close during the drilling process and relatively quickly after drilling has stopped.
-A fine-grained soil’s tendency to swell is affected by water content, plasticity, density, and formation (overburden) pressure.

 Dry Soils

-For more information regarding this blog topic, read the previous blog on how “How Soil Type Impacts HDD Design/Construction Part 1” or join us in either of the following two webinars on: “Horizontal Directional Drilling for Pipelines Design Example and Stress Analysis Workshop”, or “HDD for Pipelines Design Example and Stress Analysis Workshop”
+For more information regarding this blog topic, read the previous blog on “How Soil Type Impacts HDD Design/Construction Part 1” or join us in either of the following two webinars on: “Horizontal Directional Drilling for Pipelines Design Example and Stress Analysis Workshop”, or “HDD for Pipelines Design Example and Stress Analysis Workshop”

 Or contact the author, David Willoughby, at [email protected]